Tom Oberheim: Marion Systems and SeaSound

 By May 1985, Oberheim Electronics was struggling and became ECC/Oberheim, owned by Oberheim's ex-lawyer.
 Later that same year, the Oberheim name was sold to Gibson Guitar Company.
 Tom Oberheim departed the company two years later and filed a lawsuit against his ex-lawyer for legal malpractice.

 In 1987, Oberheim formed Marion Systems (named after his daughter Emily Marion) in Santa Monica and later Lafayette in California.
 During this time, Oberheim performed consulting work for Roland and Akai, and produced a 12-bit to 16-bit option for Akai's S900 sampler.
 Oberheim also developed the Marion Systems MSR-2, a modular synthesizer concept.

 In the year 2000 after Marion Systems, Oberheim founded SeaSound, a manufacturer of audio interfaces.
+Oberheim also served as an advisor to Muse Research.

 Return to synthesizer manufacturing

 In 2009, Oberheim began hand-building and selling an updated SEM synthesizer with upgraded features, but with a true analog design as faithful to the sound of his original SEM as possible.
 In 2010, he announced plans to release the "Son of Four Voice," an updated version of his original Oberheim 4-Voice analog synthesizer.

 In 2015, Oberheim announced the Two-Voice Pro, an upgraded and improved version of the instrument he described as his favorite of Oberheim's early years.

 At the January 2016 NAMM Show, Oberheim announced the Dave Smith Instruments OB-6, a collaboration with Dave Smith which resulted in Oberheim's first voltage-controlled multi-voiced polyphonic synthesizer since the mid-1980s; Oberheim designed the VCO and VCF sections in the style of the company's SEM, while control features, arpeggiator/step sequencer and effects processing were designed by Smith based on the Prophet platform.

 In 2019, Gibson announced the Oberheim Electronics name and other intellectual properties had been returned to Tom Oberheim.
 In 2021, Oberheim announced a manufacturing run of a limited quantity of Special Edition TVS Pro which would resemble the original TVS Pro, but would be the first Oberheim product to wear the "Oberheim®" brand since 1985.
 A limited number of buyers were chosen from a lottery, and the cost was announced as $4,995, plus tax and shipping.

 In 2022, it was announced that Oberheim Electronics was re-opening and would be soon shipping a new Oberheim-branded synthesizer, called the Oberheim OB-X8, in May.
+The instrument was also co-developed with Sequential's Dave Smith, and was one of the last instruments to have that distinction before his death in 2022.
+In 2024, the TEO-5, an Oberheim-branded version of Sequential's Take 5 synthesizer with Oberheim filters, was also released.
+The instrument took its name from Oberheim's initials.